Writing procedures and policies

 Madrigal writes and edits procedures and policies for all types of businesses and for government.
 Our senior technical writers have strong government and corporate experience and provide significant value-adding to the formation of procedures and policies.

 Policies and procedures should be written in plain English to provide accessible and easy-to-read information and guidance for your staff or customers.
 They need to be accessible to both beginners and the expert so jargon must be avoided because it is not always understood.
 Handbooks and manuals need to be structured and well written as they function as step-by-step guides for first timers as well as references for the experienced.

 Internal policies (sometimes standards) range from internal polices concerned with governance, management to the correct behaviours within your organisation.
 Most organisations have policies in place to ensure that their employees, management and their customers are treated properly, are safe and behave correctly in the workplace.

 Developing organisational procedures

-Procedures within an organisation represent how policies are implemented over time as new tools emerge, new processes are designed, and the risks associated with an area changes in response to internal or external environmental changes.
-Our people have experience in quality management systems and the requirements for procedures as part of the QMS.
+Procedures within an organisation represent how policies are implemented.
+They need to be updated as new tools emerge, new processes are designed, and the risks associated with an area changes in response to internal or external environmental changes.
+Our technical writers have experience in quality management systems and the requirements for procedures as part of the QMS.

 Drafting Government policy